 - 9.1.
 The anticipated procedure should be specified when the patient is scheduled so that necessary equipment and staff can be provided at the time of the procedure. - 9.2.
-Facilities should have a written protocol or standardized order sets for the anticoagulated patient undergoing procedures and for the use of radial access.
+Facilities should have a written protocol or standardized order sets for the anticoagulated patient undergoing cardiac catheterization procedures and for various access site management including anticipated complications. - 9.3.
+Facilities should have a written protocol or standardized order sets for the management of patients at high risk of contrast-induced nephropathy.
+This should include pre- and post-procedure hydration and follow-up.
+(4, 16) - 9.4.
+Facilities should have a written protocol or standardized order sets for the treatment of patients with known radiographic contrast allergy and a protocol for the treatment of anaphylaxis should it occur.
+(7) - 9.5.
+Facilities must stock the standard medications used for sedation, reversal of sedation, pain relief, narcotic reversal, treatment of hypertension and hypotension, arrhythmias and allergic reactions plus selected antibiotics and have standard operating procedures regarding the use of these medications so all personnel evaluating patients or authorized to administer medications are familiar with the most commonly used. - 9.6.
+Communication with the patient and family following the procedure should include plans for follow-up and other instructions provided in writing.

-- 9.3.
-Facilities should have a written protocol or standardized order sets for the management of patients at risk of contrast-induced nephropathy.
-This should pre- and post procedure hydration and follow-up.
-(7) - 9.4.
-Facilities should have a written protocol or standardized order sets for the treatment of patients with known radiographic contrast allergy or those at increased risk for contrast allergy and a readily available protocol for the treatment of anaphylaxis should it occur.
-(8) - 9.5.
-Facilities must stock the standard medications used for sedation, reversal of sedation, pain relief, narcotic reversal, treatment of hypertension and hypotension, arrhythmias and allergic reactions plus selected antibiotics and have procedures regarding the use of these medications so all personnel are familiar with the most commonly used medications. - 9.6.
-Communication with the patient and family following the procedure should include at least a brief summary of findings and initial recommendations.
-Plans for follow-up and other instructions should be provided in writing. - 9.7.
+- 9.7.
 Operators should use appropriate hand washing or sterilization and wear a sterile gown and gloves.
-Personnel should wear hospital-based scub attire. - 9.8.
-All labs should have sterile/infection control protocols in place for access site prep, universal precautions, airflow, and other issues.
-(9) - Masks, eye shields, and protective caps are probably more important for keeping the patient's blood from splattering onto the operator than for protecting the patient from infection.
-There is wide variation in their use for routine cardiac catheterization procedures. - Universal precautions should be followed with respect to sharp objects (e.g., never re-capping needles).
-Appropriate receptacles for sharp objects should be available
+Personnel should wear hospital-based scrub attire. - 9.8.
+All labs should have sterile/infection control protocols in place for access site prep, universal precautions, airflow, and other issues as outlined in the most recent Infection Control Guidelines (8) - 9.8.1.
+Masks, eye shields, and protective caps are probably more important for keeping the patient's blood from splattering onto the operator than for protecting the patient from infection.
+There is wide variation in their use for routine cardiac catheterization procedures.
+Nevertheless, OSHA/SCAI guidelines suggest that masks, eye shields and caps be worn during invasive procedures. - 9.8.2.
+Universal precautions should be followed with respect to sharp objects (e.g., never re-capping needles).
+Appropriate receptacles for sharp objects should be available.

-STANDARDS: Patient Outcomes 10.
+10. STANDARDS: Patient Outcomes